yash04747/docs/docs/premium/icon-select.md

 ## Arguments
 By default, if you do not specify any of the special argument icon_select will auto-parse the elusive-icons font already embedded within Redux.
-It will also enqueue this font in the front-end so you can begin working with icons instantly.
+It will also enqueue this font in the front-end, so you can begin working with icons instantly.
 Alternatively, you can provide any of the arguments below for a more customized experience.

 |Name|Type|Default|Description|